AmitRaj-iOS/Forecast-App/README.md

 ## **🔥** Overview

 iOS Feature is inspired design from `Apple Weather App` uses [Openweathermap API](https://openweathermap.org/api) and build with SwiftUI.
-Feature this app same with apple weather like get current weather & details, get hourly forecast weather and get daily forecast.
+Feature this app same with apple weather like get current weather & details, and get daily forecast.

  But detail not fully same because limited feature free plan from Openweathermap API.